PadmarajBhat/Cloud/GCP_Essentials_Quest.md

    * ```kubectl expose deployment hello-server --type=LoadBalancer --port 8080``` : Here those services (or server from app perspective) comes live and exposed through tcp port. ```kubectl get service``` shows the external ip.
 When you hit the external ip for the "service" [name is as determined by the app], kubernetes master takes the request and runs the same in one of the worker and the reply from the same is sent back.
 Here, hello-server is the kubernetes engine object name and service name is "hello-web".
 HTTP request hits the app service and not kubernetes object.

    * terminating is again through gcloud command which started the cluster ```gcloud container clusters delete [CLUSTER-NAME]```

+* Load Balancer:
+   * Network Load Balancing: Load Balances traffic among the VM instances in the same region in VPC network.
+So forwarding rule is created which gives us an ip which abstracts the vm ip addresses.
+Routing / Load balancing is the magic.
+   * HTTPS Load Balancing: Best explained in the url [https://cloud.google.com/load-balancing/images/https-load-balancer-diagram.svg]
+      * first define health check of vm instance to http
+      * create a map of http service to port number
+      * create a URL for map
+      * direct a proxy to the url map
+      * create a forwarding rule to the proxy